midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 #### Prepare transfer

-Transfer transaction can be built by taking a list of desired transfers, where each one has defined the recipient's address, token type (including information whether it's shielded or unshielded) and amount to be sent.
+Transfer transactions can be built by taking a list of desired transfers, where each one has defined the recipient's address, token type (including information on whether it's shielded or unshielded) and the amount to be sent.
 Such list can be transformed into a transaction by:
 1. Creating an output for each of elements
-2. Combining all the outputs into needed offers
+2. Combining all the outputs into needed offers.
-3. Creating a transaction skeleton from the offers, by putting them into guaranteed section (that is - data needed to build transaction, but without signatures or proofs present)
+3. Creating a transaction skeleton from the offers, by putting them into a guaranteed section (that is - data needed to build the transaction, but without signatures or proofs present)

-Resulting transaction will not be balanced, thus the next step of balancing transaction (to reach 0 imbalance for each token type) needs to be employed before transaction is ready to be submitted to the network.
+The resulting transaction will not be balanced, thus the next step of balancing the transaction (to reach 0 imbalance for each token type) needs to be employed before the transaction is ready to be submitted to the network.

 #### Prepare a swap

 Swap can be thought as a specific case of a transfer - with the difference being multiple parties providing inputs and outputs to the transaction.
 To prepare a swap, one needs to provide what amounts of tokens of certain types one wants to exchange (provide as an input to the swap) for other types of tokens (receive from the swap).
 The transaction that initiates the swap will be a result of:
-1. Randomly choosing segment id for the unshielded intent
+1. Randomly choosing segment id for the unshielded intent.
-2. Creating expected outputs for each of token types to be received in the swap
+2. Creating expected outputs for each of the token types to be received in the swap.
 3. Combining them all into offers
-4. Creating a transaction skeleton with the offers and intents, by putting them into guaranteed section.
+4. Creating a transaction skeleton with the offers and intents, by putting them into the guaranteed section.

-Resulting transaction will only have outputs to be received defined, with no inputs.
-Thus, the next step of balancing transaction needs to be employed before the swap offer is ready to be submitted, with proper target imbalances indicated.
+The resulting transaction will only have outputs to be received defined, with no inputs.
+Thus, the next step of balancing the transaction must be employed before the swap offer is ready to be submitted, with proper target imbalances indicated.

 #### Contract call